Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Gift/Cancel.md

 type: tab
 -->

-The below table identifies the parameters in the `balances` array.
+The below table identifies the parameters in the `balances` array in the `paymentReceipt` object.

 | Variable | Data Type | Maximum Length | Description |
 |---------|----------|----------------|---------|